karabayse/edabit/README.md

 * Product Divisible by Sum
 * Smash Factor
 * Format Text
 * Count the Capital Letters
+* Return only the Integers